 Hello and thanks for the question.
 Unfortunately, it is impossible to give a precise answer without more information.
 To get the best answer, we will need to know about her criminal history.
 If she has no prior felony convictions of any kind, in any state, the minimum jail term is 10 days.
 If...Read more »

 The statutes are difficult for a lot of people to understand so I will try to break it down.
 Marijuana is different from a DUI involving alcohol.
 Unlike alcohol, there is no "legal limit" when it comes to marijuana.
-Because marijuana is an illicit substance, having any amount in your system is...Read more »
+Because marijuana is an illicit substance, having any amount in your...Read more »

 While working as a prosecutor, the attorney would not be privy to the communications between the father and his former defense attorney.
 Meaning the former prosecutor does not have a duty of confidentiality towards the defendant he prosecuted.
 Fast forward to his work as a legal defender - he does...Read more »

 Arizona's sentencing structure is based off of prior felony convictions.
 With one prior felony conviction, he is called a category two offender.
 Because he is on probation he cannot receive less than the presumptive term in prison for the offense if he is convicted.
-How much time he is looking at...Read more »
+How much time he is...Read more »

 Hello and thanks for the question.
 An aggravated DUI is a felony.
 Under Arizona law, the statute of limitations for this offense is 7 years.
 Meaning they have 7 years from the day the crime was discovered to prosecute your husband.
 Depending on how long the delay was (and the reason for the...Read more »